Starting and Finishing Time

-The children are required to wear a navy crested tracksuit with pale blue polo t-shirt.
-This allows for all aspects of physical education and dance to be incorporated throughout each school day comfortably.
+The children are required to wear a navy crested tracksuit with polo t-shirt.
+This t-shirt can be either pale blue, white, yellow or red.
+The tracksuit allows for all aspects of physical education and dance to be incorporated throughout each school day comfortably.
 The tracksuit is generic and can be purchased in high street stores, e.g., Dunnes/Tesco etc. (No hoodies or branded tracksuits).
 The iron-on school crest is available for purchase in the school.
-Your child should wear sturdy Velcro fastened runners.
+For recommended ironing instruction please click the following link: Ironing Instructions apr2017 Your child should wear sturdy Velcro fastened runners.
 Please do not send them to school with laces until they can tie them securely themselves.
 Please also ensure they can put on and zip/button up their coat.
 All school uniform items and coats need to be clearly labelled with your child’s name to avoid confusion or items being mislaid or lost.

 Please be positive with your child in preparing them for school and explain to them what they can expect throughout the school, e.g., being in the classroom with their new teacher, other children, breaks, sitting down, tidy up time and home time (to name but a few!).
 This is a very special day for your child and it is important that you encourage an atmosphere of fun and excitement so that your child will feel relaxed when they arrive.
-On arrival, it is very helpful if you can show your child where to hang their coat, and leave their lunch.
-Each child’s coat hanger, along with their desk, will be labelled with their name to make them feel more relaxed and welcome when they first arrive at school.
-After meeting the teacher and some other children, please leave promptly because your child will sense your own anxiety!
-Please fight the urge to look in the window and wave at your child.
-Most children, even if initially upset, soon become distracted by their surroundings, and quickly settle down.
+On arrival, you should bring your child down the side of the main building as indicated, and they will be met by a member of staff and brought to their classroom.
+Parents are not permitted in the school building.
+Additionally, all adults are required to wear a mask and practice social distancing while on school ground.

 If your child is arriving late or going home early, they must be dropped off or collected by an adult and the office/teacher informed.